Books

 I print either digitally or by hand and all my books are hand stitched and bound on archival paper.

-My books are in The British Library, the Tate Library Archive, the Manchester Metropolitan University Special Collections Library, books in Marseille at Atelier-vis-a-vis, the Artist Book Archive Milan, The University of Bilkent, Turkey and The University of Puget Sound, Tacoma USA and many private collections around the world
+My books are in The British Library, the Tate Library Archive, the Manchester Metropolitan University Special Collections Library, books in Marseille at Atelier-vis-a-vis, the Artist Book Archive Milan, The University of Bilkent, Turkey and The University of Puget Sound, the Universities of Bristol and Cardiff Metropolitan, Tacoma USA and many private collections around the world

 I have led a group called “Superstudio, Bradford”